bgamari/ghc-wiki-import/design/type-refactor.md

-SLPJ: I hypothesise that `tc_hs_type` would always immediately be followed by `dsHsType`.
+**SLPJ**: I hypothesise that `tc_hs_type` would always immediately be followed by `dsHsType`.
 For example, given a type signature `f :: Int -> Int`, I want to add `f` to the type environment with its `Type` (emphatically not its `HsType`).

-Is there ever a case where we do not want to immediately desugar?
-End SLPJ.
+Is there ever a case where we do not want to immediately desugar?  **End SLPJ**.

-Problematically, we need to be able to compare types for equality.
+Problematically, we need to be able to compare types for equality. **SLPJ**: where, precisely?
 (We don't do this for terms, at least outside the simplifier.)
 So storing type-checked types in `HsType` can be troublesome -- we don't want to have to compute equality over `HsType`s.
 So we'll need to make liberal use of the extension fields to store the `Type` equivalent of each node in the `HsType`.
 With this, getting from an `HsType GhcTc` to a `TcType` is just a field access.